 Consultation with staff is sometimes formal, as with the introduction of a new contributory pension scheme from 2007 and where necessary to comply with legislative requirements.
-More often, it is informal, such as quarterly financial results briefings.
+More often, it is informal, such as quarterly financial results briefings and monthly town hall updates.